SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 farmed, and domestic animals in the world, that reservoir is going to keep on causing zoonotic re-infections in humanity more or less forever.

-So&hellip; alternative (a), boosters, is the likely future.
+So&hellip; alternative (a), periodic boosters, is the likely future.

 That's why I was struck by this (__NB:__ "MI" = myocardial infarction, basically a heart attack;
 "PE" = pulmonary embolism, clotting in the lung that's often instanty fatal):